-- (zL) the assumption by the State of responsibility for safe-making referred to in paragraph (n) in particular cases; - (zM) the use of plain language in documents that are required to be published, displayed or distributed in terms of this Act; and - (zN) any other matter the regulation of which may be necessary or desirable in order to achieve the objects of this Act. - (zO) the system of fines contemplated in sections 55A to H, including regulations regarding forms and documents, periods of time, procedures, records to be kept and the payment of fines. - [paragraph (zO) inserted by section 41(c) of Act 72 of 1997] - (2) No regulation may be made relating to- - (a) State revenue or expenditure except with the concurrence of the Minister of Finance; - (b) any health matter, except after consultation with the Minister for Health. - (3) The Minister, after consultation with the Mining Qualifications Authority, by notice in the Gazette, may make regulations to provide for- - (a) the qualifications for employment in any occupation; - (b) conditions for acceptance as a candidate for examinations; - (c) the issuing of certificates of competency in respect of any occupation; - (d) the funding of the Mining Qualifications Authority including the manner by which such funds may be raised; - (e) procedures for assessing competency; - (f) the accreditation of assessors; - (g) the establishment of examination bodies; - (h) the appointment of examiners and moderators; - (i) the monitoring and administration of examinations; - (j) the setting of examination fees; - (k) the accreditation of providers of training; - (l) the establishment of quality assurance procedures; - (m) the issue of qualifications; - (n) the registring of qualifications; and - (o) any other matter, the regulation of which may be necessary or desirable in order to promote the activities of the Mining Qualifications Authority. - (4) Regulations made in terms of subsection (3) must be in accordance with the National Qualifications Framework approved in terms of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995). - (5) The Minister may incorporate all or part of any health and safety standard, without restating the text of it, in a regulation by referring to the number, title and year of issue of that health and safety standard or, to any other particulars by which that health and safety standard is sufficiently identified. - (6) The Minister must consult the Council before incorporating a health and safety standard in a regulation.
+[paragraph (zP) added by section 29(c) of Act 74 of 2008]

+- (2) No regulation may be made relating to- - (a) State revenue or expenditure except with the concurrence of the Minister of Finance; - (b) any health matter, except after consultation with the Minister for Health. - (3) The Minister, after consultation with the Mining Qualifications Authority, by notice in the Gazette, may make regulations to provide for- - (a) the qualifications for employment in any occupation; - (b) conditions for acceptance as a candidate for examinations; - (c) the issuing of certificates of competency in respect of any occupation; - the funding of the Mining Qualifications Authority including the manner by which such funds may be raised; - (e) procedures for assessing competency; - (f) the accreditation of assessors; - (g) the establishment of examination bodies; - (h) the appointment of examiners and moderators; - (i) the monitoring and administration of examinations; - (j) the setting of examination fees; - (k) the accreditation of providers of training; - (l) the establishment of quality assurance procedures; - (m) the issue of qualifications; - (n) the registring of qualifications; and - (o) any other matter, the regulation of which may be necessary or desirable in order to promote the activities of the Mining Qualifications Authority. - (4) Regulations made in terms of subsection (3) must be in accordance with the National Qualifications Framework approved in terms of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995). - (5) The Minister may incorporate all or part of any health and safety standard, without restating the text of it, in a regulation by referring to the number, title and year of issue of that health and safety standard or, to any other particulars by which that health and safety standard is sufficiently identified. - (6) The Minister must consult the Council before incorporating a health and safety standard in a regulation. - (7) The Minister, after consulting the Council, by notice in the Gazette may make regulations imposing any function of an employer on any person, other than the employer, who employs employees. - [subsection (7) substituted by section 41(d) of Act 72 of 1997] - (8) For the purposes of this Act, any health and safety standard referred to in subsection (5) incorporated in a regulation is deemed to be a regulation, in so far as it is not repugnant to any regulation made under subsection (1).

-- (7) The Minister, after consulting the Council, by notice in the Gazette may make regulations imposing any function of an employer on any person, other than the employer, who employs employees. - [subsection (7) substituted by section 41(d) of Act 72 of 1997] - (8) For the purposes of this Act, any health and safety standard referred to in subsection (5) incorporated in a regulation is deemed to be a regulation, in so far as it is not repugnant to any regulation made under subsection (1). - (9) Whenever a health and safety standard which has been incorporated in a regulation is subsequently amended or substituted by the competent authority, the regulation referred to in subsection (5) incorporating that health and safety standard is deemed to refer to that health and safety standard as so amended or substituted, unless a contrary intention is stated in the notice. - (10) The Chief Inspector of Mines must keep a register of particulars of- - (a) every amendment or substitution of a health and safety standard incorporated in the regulations; - (b) the publication of any amendment or substitutions; - (c) every publication in which a health and safety standard that has been incorporated in the regulations under subsection (5) was published; and - (d) the place in the Republic where each of those standards and publications is obtainable or otherwise available for inspection. - (11) The Chief Inspector of Mines must allow any person to inspect the register kept in terms of subsection (9) and to make an extract from it. - (12) The provisions of section 31 of the Standards Act, 1993 (Act No. 29 of 1993), do not apply to any incorporation of a health and safety standard or to any amendment or substitution of a health and safety standard under this section.
+- (9) Whenever a health and safety standard which has been incorporated in a regulation is subsequently amended or substituted by the competent authority, the regulation referred to in subsection (5) incorporating that health and safety standard is deemed to refer to that health and safety standard as so amended or substituted, unless a contrary intention is stated in the notice. - (10) The Chief Inspector of Mines must keep a register of particulars of- - (a) every amendment or substitution of a health and safety standard incorporated in the regulations; - (b) the publication of any amendment or substitutions; - (c) every publication in which a health and safety standard that has been incorporated in the regulations under subsection (5) was published; and - (d) the place in the Republic where each of those standards and publications is obtainable or otherwise available for inspection. - (11) The Chief Inspector of Mines must allow any person to inspect the register kept in terms of subsection (9) and to make an extract from it. - (12) The provisions of section 31 of the Standards Act, 1993 (Act No. 29 of 1993), do not apply to any incorporation of a health and safety standard or to any amendment or substitution of a health and safety standard under this section.